 To understand the answer to the question, "Why to choose B.Tech Biomedical Instrumentation?" we should make it simpler by breaking it down to the following three short questions:

-B.Tech in Biomedical Instrumentation graduates can start their careers in a big pharmaceutical company, a private hospital, a government hospital or a research centre based on where they're interested in work.
+B.Tech in Biomedical Instrumentation graduates can start their careers in a big pharmaceutical company, a private hospital, a government hospital, or a research center based on where they're interested in work.
 They have a variety of shared responsibilities and functions in their role; some of them are:

 Research and Development: Biomedical Engineers are responsible for representing new areas of medical research and product development.
 Their role entails them to study and research the missing parts in medical equipment development.
 They are responsible for researching the ongoing needs and eventually finding solutions to the problems.